Skip to content

 GasQuakeQuake's wide AoE breaks Gas zoning

-When facing a hard counter, switch to a more reactive playstyle: bait their cooldowns first, then commit only when their finisher is on a 10s+ cooldown.
+When you're staring down a hard counter, switch to a reactive playstyle.
+Bait their cooldowns first, then commit only when their main finisher is 10+ seconds out.

 Sword swap technique